 A diagnosis of “stage 4 lymphoma” might be difficult to accept.
 But some types of stage 4 lymphoma may be curable.
 Your outlook depends, in part, on the type of stage 4 lymphoma that you have.

-Lymphoma is not just one disease.
-The term refers to a group of blood cancers that develop in the lymphatic system.
-There are two main types:
+Lymphoma isn’t a single disease.
+The term refers to a group of blood cancers that can develop in your lymphatic system.
+There are two main types of lymphoma:

 - night sweats

 - recurrent fevers

 - bone pain, if your bone marrow is affected

 - constipation, if your spleen, intestines, or other parts of your abdomen are affected

 - chest pain, shortness of breath, or coughing if you have tumors that press on your trachea or superior vena cava

 Your recommended treatment plan will vary.
 It will depend on the type of lymphoma you have, the organs affected, and your health and medical history.